EberlyODL/chem110/week-12.md

 # Week 10

 It's exam week!
 The exam covers weeks 8-10 (Chapters 10-11 and 13-14 in the ebook).

 ## Action Items
 * [HW 9](), is due Thursday
+* Sign up for Exam 3 in Examity